-Calculation The recoverable amount of each CGU is determined on the basis of value-in-use (VIU), unless there is ev method to support a higher fair value less cost to sell.
-VIU calculations use cash flows projections, inclusive of working capital movements, and are based on fir projections approved by the Board covering a five-year period.
-Estimates beyond five years are calculate growth rate that reflects the long-term growth rate.
-Sales volumes Sales volumes are management forecasts reflecting independent external forecasts of underlying econcactivity for the market sectors and geographies in which each CGU operates.
-A major driver of sales volu is the level of activity in the relevant segment in the building sector.
-Management has assessed the report forecast construction activity data in Australia and North America from external sources.
+Calculation method The recoverable amount of each CGU is determined on the basis of value-in-use (VIU), unless there is evidence to support a higher fair value less cost to sell.
+VIU calculations use cash flows projections, inclusive of working capital movements, and are based on financial projections approved by the Board covering a five-year period.
+Estimates beyond five years are calculated with a growth rate that reflects the long-term growth rate.
+Sales volumes Sales volumes are management forecasts reflecting independent external forecasts of underlying economic activity for the market sectors and geographies in which each CGU operates.
+A major driver of sales volumes is the level of activity in the relevant segment in the building sector.
+Management has assessed the reported forecast construction activity data in Australia and North America from external sources.
 Sales prices Management expects to obtain price growth over the forecast period.
-The assumed increases differ by C between different states where the CGU operates.
-Costs Costs are calculated taking into account historical gross margins, known cost increases, and estimated in rates over the period that are consistent with the locations in which the CGUs operate.
-Terminal value earnings For Australia the terminal value earnings are based on average historical earnings (6-7 years) moderated reflect structural changes to the market in which the CGU operates.
-For North America, taking into accoubusinesses are newly acquired, the terminal value earnings are based on the average cashflows forecast forecast period.
+The assumed increases differ by CGU and between different states where the CGU operates.
+Costs Costs are calculated taking into account historical gross margins, known cost increases, and estimated inflation rates over the period that are consistent with the locations in which the CGUs operate.
+Terminal value earnings For Australia the terminal value earnings are based on average historical earnings (6-7 years) moderated to reflect structural changes to the market in which the CGU operates.
+For North America, taking into account the businesses are newly acquired, the terminal value earnings are based on the average cashflows forecast over the forecast period.
 Long-term growth rates Long-term growth rates used in cash flow valuation reflect 2.5% (2020: 2.5%).
 Discount rate Management uses an independent external advisor to calculate the appropriate discount rate applied consistently across all CGUs.
-For 2021, the pre-tax discount rate calculated including the impact of AASE Leases for the Australian CGU was 12.36% and 11.45% for the North American CGU.
+For 2021, the pre-tax discount rate calculated including the impact of AASB 16 - Leases for the Australian CGU was 12.36% and 11.45% for the North American CGU.

-Sensitivity to changes in assumptions
+(iii) Sensitivity to changes in assumptions